Friday, May 31, 2013

 The Man in the Hat Kills the Other Man in the Hat

 Larry was a aspiring novelist who taught a creative writing class for adults at a community college.
 One of his students was a short balding man named Owen.
 Owen wrote a story in which a man in a hat killed another man in a hat for no other reason except being insane.
-Larry read the story and told his student that the killer in the story would get caught because he had no alibi.
+Larry read the story and told his student that the murderer in the story would get caught because he had no alibi.

 Larry suggested that Owen see a movie by Alfred Hitchcock.
 A movie that would show Owen the importance of writing characters that were believable, in that if one of them murdered the other one, it wouldn't be because the killer was insane.
-The killer must have a motive, and attempt to get away with the murder by establishing an albi.
+The killer must have a motive, and attempt to get away with the murder by establishing an alibi.
 Those, Larry informed his student, were the keys to writing a good mystery.

 Owen took his instructor's advice and saw Strangers on a Train.
 After viewing the movie Owen had an idea.
 On a prior occasion he overheard Larry say that he hated his ex-wife and wished she were dead.
 Owen had a similar problem with his mother.
 Owen's mother constantly belittled him and called him names.
 Owen decided that his life would be a lot better if his mother was not around anymore.